atbcb/ICTTestingBaseline/docs/07Images.md

 Images of Text

 ### Test Instructions for 1.4.5
-1. Logos with text are exempt from this test.
+1. Do not test logos.
+Logos with text are exempt from this test.
 2. Check that the image of text can be visually customized to a user's requirements

 #### Test Results